Whispers of the Herd

 • Presence and attention

-• Boundary and contact
+• Boundaries and connection

 • Impulse, hesitation, and response